ae6rt/jyaml/README.md

 ## jyaml - a tool for converting YAML to JSON and vice versa

-Read os.Stdin and convert to or from JSON / YAML.  jyaml autosenses the input to produce the complimentary output.
+Read os.Stdin and convert to or from JSON / YAML.  jyaml autosenses the input to produce the complementary output.

 ### Build